gbosetti/cati/README.md

           "user": ,
           "password": ,
           "timeout": ,
-          "index": [the name of index, it was used in the logstash_tweets_importer], "doc_type": "tweet",
+          "index": [the name of index, it was used in the logstash_tweets_importer.
+E.g. lyon2017], "doc_type": "tweet",
-          "image_duplicates": [path to duplicates file]
+          "images_folder": [ name of the folder containing the images related to the dataset.
+E.g. "lyon2017-images"], "image_duplicates": [full path to duplicates file.
+E.g. home/user/mabed/browser/static/images/image-clusters-lyon2017.json or C:\\Users\\...\\image-clusters-lyon2017.json]
         }
     ],
     "default": {